-Interest due on the Notes for each subsequent period is determined two days before the Payment Date.
-The transaction pays interest and principal on a quarterly basis on the 17th day of January, April, July and October of each year.
-Interest on the Notes is based on 3 Month EURIBOR.
+Interest due on the Notes for each subsequent period is determined two days before the applicable payment date.
+The transaction pays interest and principal on a quarterly basis on the 21st day of January, April, July and October of each year.
+Interest on the Notes is based on 3 Month Euribor.